abhineet123/paramparse/ReadMe.md

 It provides an excellent example of a highly modular project with deeply nested and shared modules.

-For example, this is one of the deeper instances of module nesting in this example: Params->Trainer->Target->Templates->Siamese->SiamFC->DesignParams.
+For example, this is one of the deeper instances of module nesting in this example:

+`Params->Trainer->Target->Templates->Siamese->SiamFC->DesignParams`

 Parameter for this configuration can be provided as: